codefellows-seattle-javascript-401d18/08-vanilla-rest-api/lab-michelle/README.md

 + Demo code from Scott today (retyped)
 + Demo code from 07 code review (so, chat assignment) to get the test syntax right
 + Since we're building something based on Express, it made sense to look at the Express docs to see if they could be helpful: http://expressjs.com/en/guide/routing.html
++ https://eslint.org/docs/rules/no-debugger#when-not-to-use-it Debugger rules for eslint
++ How to kill a server on Stack Overflow https://stackoverflow.com/questions/4075287/node-express-eaddrinuse-address-already-in-use-kill-server